Shruthikanike1309/AI_Merch_Maker_Lite/README.md

 # AI Merch Maker Lite (Simulation)

-A modular, fully simulated pipeline for automated AI-generated product listings, using Python, JavaScript (Node.js), and PHP.
+A modular, fully simulated pipeline for automated AI-generated product listings, using Python, JavaScript, and PHP.
 No real AI APIs are used—everything is simulated for learning.

 ## Project Structure